Mahvish02/wordle-clone/notes.md

 ## Submit guess

 [DONE] Pressing Enter will submit guess
-    - compare each letter with the corresponding letter in the solution word
-    - update the state/color of the letter
+[DONE]   - compare each letter with the corresponding letter in the solution word [DONE]    - update the state/color of the letter
     - If all letters are "correct" / green, game is won

 [DONE] Typing in the letter will display the letter in the title